The Plowboy: Plot

 As the title implies, Mickey is depicted as a farmer alongside Minnie Mouse.
 He is first seen with his horse while plowing a field.
 Then Minnie comes along with her cow.
 She has Mickey milk the cow for her.
 As he does, the cow starts licking him in an apparent sign of affection.
-Mickey does not seem pleased and replies by rolling up its muzzle with its own tongue.
+Mickey doesn't seem pleased and replies by rolling up its muzzle with its own tongue.

 Mickey eventually manages to present Minnie with a full bucket of milk and proceeds forcefully to kiss her.
 Minnie's reply to this sign of affection is knocking his head with the bucket.
-At some point the horse is stung by a bee, panics and starts galloping.
-By the time the horse calms down again, the plow has been broken.
+At some point, the horse is stung by a bee, panics and starts galloping.
+By the time the horse calms down again, the plow has just broken.
 In the finale, Mickey resorts to using a pig as a plow.

 Impact

-Curiously, the short is considered mainly notable for the livestock it featured.
+The short is notable for the livestock it features.
 Minnie's cow is considered to be Clarabelle Cow making her second appearance, and Mickey's plow horse is considered to be Horace Horsecollar making his debut.
 Both characters became fully anthropomorphic in the 1930 short The Shindig, where they were treated as Mickey and Minnie's friends rather than farm animals.
 By 1933, Disney Studio publicity referred to The Plowboy as Horace's first film.

 This short is also the first time Minnie Mouse is seen wearing her gloves.